majegit/sorting_algorithms_C/README.md

 # sorting_algorithms_C
-Some sorting algorithms written in C
+Some sorting algorithms written in C.